Let’s take a look at the Test endpoint and set it up to record recent decisions.

 Expand the Test endpoint and click the

-You can see that the endpoint is using the policy version that you published to it.Note:
+The Editing window opens, and you can see that the endpoint is using the policy version that you published to it.Note:

-If you’re wondering about Use Latest, this setting allows you to use the latest policy version instead of a specific named version.
+If you’re wondering about Use latest, this setting allows you to use the latest policy version instead of a specific named version.
 This republishes the latest version each time a request is made to the endpoint and can cause a slower system response.
 Don’t enable this setting right now.